Prediction market: Election prediction markets

 Election prediction markets are a type of prediction market in which the ultimate values of the contracts being traded are based on the outcome of elections.
 The main purpose of an election stock market is to predict the election outcome, such as the share of the popular vote or share of seats each political party receives in a legislature or parliament.

 Before World War II, election betting was widespread in the U.S., dating back to George Washington’s election and becoming organized by Lincoln's era.
 Though often illegal, it operated openly through “betting commissioners” who held stakes and charged a 5% commission.
 New York was the hub, with activity shifting from poolrooms to the Curb Exchange (precursor to AMEX) and Wall Street offices.
 By the 1930s, wagers involved large sums from anonymous business and entertainment figures.
 In some elections, the volumes traded rivaled those of stocks and bonds, with daily odds reported in major newspapers like The New York Times.

 The CFTC has attempted to restrict election markets, arguing they resemble gaming rather than the financial derivatives it oversees.
 It previously allowed limited academic use, such as with PredictIt, but withdrew support in 2022 and became involved in litigation with the project.
-The CFTC also targeted Polymarket, a crypto-based prediction market, resulting in the company moving offshore and paying a $1.4 million fine.
+The CFTC also targeted Polymarket, a cryptocurrency-based prediction market, resulting in the company moving offshore and paying a $1.4 million fine.